thinkbig0001/ISSPassDemo/README.md

 # ISSPassDemo
 ISSPass Demo App

-This is Demo App to retrieve Internation Space Station passes over a given GPS coordinate.
+This is Demo App to retrieve International Space Station passes over a given GPS coordinate.
 More information can be found at http://open-notify.org/Open-Notify-API/ISS-Pass-Times/

-Shows usage of Alamofire and SwiftyJSON usage for data parsing and some other basic UI.
+Shows usage of Alamofire and SwiftyJSON POD usage for data parsin.

-Also shows XCUITests and XCTest for basic testing.
+Also shows XCUITests and XCTests for basic testing.

 Happy coding.